frink/awesome-c/README.md

 # awesome-c-ecosystem
-A survey of the smaller known C compilers and libc implementations
+A survey of the smaller known C compilers and libc implementations necessary for maintaining JACLibc and comparing to other uses.
+For the time being this is mostly just there but in time it should grow.

 ## Compilers